Amorphous121/software-design-patterns/Behavioral_Patterns/state-pattern/readme.md

 The State Pattern is useful for allowing an object to change its behavior when its internal state changes.
 This example demonstrates how the pattern can be applied to a drawing application with different tools.

 ---

-Feel free to adjust or expand it according to your needs!